-Qualified speech pathologists (also known as speechlanguage pathologists or speech therapists) assess children's speech to determine whether they have a phonological disorder, another type of speech disorder (e.g., articulation disorder), or a combination of these.

-Assessments usually involve observing the child's oral structures at rest and during movement and examining speech by naming pictures which are designed to elicit all the sounds of the child's language.
+Qualified speech pathologists (SPs) (also known as speech-language pathologists, SLPs or speech therapists) can assess children's speech to determine whether they have a phonological disorder, another type of speech disorder, or a combination.
+Assessments usually involve observing oral structures at rest and during movement and examining speech by naming pictures which are designed to elicit all the sounds of the child's language.